 - Obstetric and Perinatal Pathology

 The gynecologic pathology group provides diagnostic services to patients of the MGH.
 There is a large volume of in-patient material of high quality due to the busy gynecologic oncology and general gynecology services of the MGH.
 This is reinforced by outstanding case material seen from other institutions and has provided a rich reservoir of material for numerous academic contributions over the years.

 The gynecologic pathology division consists of eight faculty and the Robert E. Scully Fellow (a two-year training position) functions as a sign-out person.
 The staff pathologist signs out most cases with a resident providing training of the latter.
 This education is enhanced by lectures plus weekly presentations of interesting cases at the surgical pathology conference on Tuesdays.
 The staff pathologists are available to answer questions from the hospital clinical staff and to consult on gynecological material that may be a minor component of a specimen or a non-gynecologic service.

-- Melinda F. Lerwill, MD, Assistant Professor of Pathology
+- Melinda J. Lerwill, MD, Associate Professor

-- Esther Oliva, MD, Associate Professor of Pathology
+- Esther Oliva, MD, Professor

-- Drucilla J. Roberts, MD, Associate Professor of Pathology
+- Drucilla Jane Roberts, MD, Associate Professor

-- Rosemary Tambouret, MD, Assistant Professor of Pathology
+- Rosemary H. Tambouret, MD, Assistant Professor

 In-house material provides a broad range of outstanding case material for resident teaching.
 As noted above, this is reinforced by material from referral cases, the latter providing much of the resources for the research activities outlined below.
 The attending pathologists provide consultative services as needed in the frozen section laboratory and present at a weekly tumor board meeting with the attending surgeons of the gynecologic oncology division.
 Several members also provide cytopathology services.